AJUnsworth/Assignment3AIP/README.md

 # SceneIt
 SceneIt is a web-based MERN stack appliucation that allows users to upload images and interact with other posts.
+It was created as part of the Advanced Internet Programming subject at UTS.
+(Subject Coordinator - Benjamin Johnston)

+# Libraries
+The following libraries have primarily been used during the process of creating this application:
+* React
+* React-Bootstrap
+* Mongoose
+* Express
+* Mocha - Server Testing
+* Cypress - Client Testing

+# File Structure
+The file structure for this project can be broken up as follows:
+* api/
+    * controllers/ - Business logic for API calls that interact with the database
+    * models/ - Database schemas for MongoDB collections
+    * routes/ - API routes which link up to controllers
+    * services/ - Utilities or logic for accessing external services such as S3 or Google Cloud Vision API
+    * validation/ - Input validation for login and registration
+* client/
+    * public/ - Contains automatically generated react files such as index.html or the favicon
+    * src/
+        * components/ - All components used within the project
+        * images/ - All images used throughout the project that were not user generated
+* test/
+    * client/ - Frontend functional tests
+    * api/ - Backend unit tets

+# .env and Credential access
+Any sensitive information has been stored securely in a .env file that has not been included in this repository for security reasons.
+Additionally, access to credentials for deployment are also contained in a separate file that has not been included in this repository.

+For access to either of these files, please contact the following developers:
+* Andrew Unsworth
+* Joshua Chan
+* Chloe Dizon

 # Installation and Running the Project
 * In the root folder (/Assignment3AIP), install all dependencies by running the command - npm install